draumaz/butterfly/README.md

 # Licensing

-- Butterfly is released MIT license.
+- Butterfly is released under the terms of the MIT license.